Common SAP Licensing Pitfalls and How to Avoid Them

 - Under-assigning (misuse) of licenses: Conversely, some users perform activities that require a costlier license, but the organization mistakenly assigns them a cheaper license type.
 This under-licensing creates a compliance risk – during an audit, SAP may find that those users should have been on a higher license tier, leading to back charges.

-Misclassification often stems from an inability to understand SAP’s definitions or outdated role information.
-For example, an HR employee might have been given a low-level ESS (Employee Self-Service) license because they mostly viewed pay slips, but over time, their job grew to include running HR reports and administrative tasks, which fall under a Professional license scope.
+For example, an HR employee might have been given a low-level ESS (Employee Self-Service) license because they primarily viewed pay slips, but over time, their job expanded to include running HR reports and administrative tasks, which fall under the scope of a Professional license.

-If the licensing team doesn’t catch this change, the employee is misclassified.
-On the flip side, it’s common to see companies purchase only Professional licenses for simplicity, only to realize that many users (casual read-only users or employees just clocking time) could have been assigned cheaper licenses.
+On the other hand, it’s common for companies to purchase only Professional licenses for simplicity, only to realize that many users (such as casual read-only users or employees simply clocking time) could have been assigned cheaper licenses.

 Why it’s a problem:

 Overpaying is an obvious waste, while under-licensing via misclassification is a compliance time bomb.
 In SAP’s eyes, any user without the appropriate license type is essentially unlicensed.
-Suppose SAP audits your user list and finds 200 users assigned as “Limited” who execute transactions reserved for Professional users.

-In that case, they can demand true-up fees retroactively for those 200 Professional licenses.
 This recalculation happened to some early S/4HANA Cloud customers who misused the Full User Equivalent (FUE) model by classifying heavy users in a lower category to save credits, only to be found non-compliant when SAP recalculated the FUEs.

 The misclassification cost the company hundreds of thousands of dollars annually in unnecessary license fees.
 By right-sizing those users to the proper license type, they freed up the budget for other IT initiatives.

-Another company took the opposite risk: they labelled a group of power users as “inventory clerks” to justify a lower license type.
-This went unnoticed until an audit flagged those users performing unrestricted transactions, resulting in a compliance gap.
+This issue went unnoticed until an audit flagged users performing unrestricted transactions, revealing a compliance gap.
 The lesson is to align license type with actual usage and review these assignments regularly.

 Ignoring Indirect Access Risks

 Indirect access (indirect use) is when people or third-party systems use SAP’s data or functions without directly logging into the SAP system through the standard GUI.
-Classic examples include:

 - A non-SAP front-end (like a web portal or mobile app) that creates orders in SAP in the background.